-Strapped on around the helmet, they fit snuggly against the face using foam padding with no chance of shaking loose no matter the rock garden.
-The trade-off for the added protection is goggles are quite a bit warmer than sunnies and aren't something you'll want to wear if you have a massive day of climbing ahead.
+Securely fitted around your helmet, the best mountain bike goggles fit snuggly against the face using foam padding with no chance of shaking loose, no matter how rough the rock garden.
+The trade-off for the added protection is goggles are quite a bit warmer than the best mountain bike sunglasses and aren't something you'll want to wear if you have a massive day of climbing ahead.

-Best mountain bike goggles you can buy
+Best mountain bike goggles

 The lenses themselves are tear-off and roll-off ready, and the pop-in-pop-out lens swaps are painless, but make sure you have a clean goggle bag ready because there will be fingerprints.
 Leatt also includes a removable nose guard for added protection.